First Jewish–Roman War: Gallus' campaign and defeat

 In late Tishrei (September/October), Gallus encamped on Mount Scopus overlooking Jerusalem.
 This drove the rebels into the inner city and Temple complex.
 Upon entering, Gallus set fire to the Bezetha district and Timber Market to intimidate the population.
 For unclear reasons, he lifted the siege and retreated.
 Josephus suggested that Gallus could have captured the city with more determination.
 Historian Menahem Stern suggested that Gallus, facing strong resistance, doubted he could seize the city.
 Historian E. Mary Smallwood proposed that Gallus may have been concerned about the approaching winter, lack of siege equipment, the risk of ambushes in the hills, and the potential insincerity of the moderates' offer to open the gates.

 Gallus' retreat turned into a rout, resulting in the loss of 5,300 infantry and 480 cavalry.
 At the steep, narrow Bethoron pass, the Roman force fell into an ambush by archers positioned on the surrounding cliffs.
 Some escaped under cover of darkness but at the cost of hundreds of men.
 Pursued to Antipatris, the Roman forces abandoned supplies, including artillery and battering rams, which the rebels seized.
 Suetonius claimed the Romans lost their legionary eagle.
 Gallus died soon after, possibly by suicide.
 Scholars note the rarity of this defeat as a decisive Roman loss in a provincial uprising.

-The unexpected victory boosted pro-revolt factions, increasing their confidence, while many others were swept up in the enthusiasm.
-Some elite moderates fled to the Romans, while others stayed and joined the rebels.
+The unexpected victory boosted pro-revolt factions, increasing their confidence, and many others were swept up in the enthusiasm.
+Some elite moderates fled to the Romans; others stayed and joined the rebels.
 Among those fleeing were Costobar and Saul, members of the Herodian royalty, as well as Philip, son of Iacimus, the prefect of Agrippa's army.
 Around the same time, a pogrom broke out in Damascus.
 The city's men, fearing betrayal by their wives who had converted to Judaism, locked the Jewish population in a gymnasium and, according to Josephus, killed thousands within hours.